 Every member of staff should receive basic fire safety training.
 They should all know what to do in the event of fire, and the location of fire extinguishers.
 They should also know how to use them.

 We wrote recently about the need for seasonal staff to also be fire trained.
-At Christmas, that means ensuring that every temporary or part-time member of staff is trained.
+At Christmas, that means ensuring that every temporary or part-time member of staff is also trained.

 Certain members of staff should also be given additional responsibilities – for example, to ensure the safe evacuation of guests on each floor of the hotel.